nobitlost/Predix/Examples/README.md

 Enter **Client ID**, e.g. "client", make sure **client_credentials** check box is checked, enter and confirm **Client Secret** and click **Save**.

 There are 2 items you need to copy down: **Client ID** and **Client Secret**.
-These will be used for Predix Web Application configuring.
+These will be used for Predix Web Application configuring and the demo agent code initialization.

 ![Predix UAA Client Details](http://i.imgur.com/YJVvwEb.png)